 The Company takes into account overall share price performance in determining executive compensation amounts; however, share price performance is one of a number of factors, as discussed above, that the Company takes into consideration.
 Overall, the trend in total compensation for the NEOs has followed the trend in the share price, rising following increase in the share price, and declining when the share prices decline.
 Total compensation rises and falls in line with share prices in part because of the valuation of option-based awards and annual incentive plan payments.
-There is not a close correlation between the Company's share price performance and the amount of base salaries, or consulting fees, (collectively "base pay") paid to Named Executive Officers.
-While base pay generally increased during times when share price was increasing, total base pay has remained relatively stationary during the recent periods of declining share prices.
-In considering base pay for the CEO, the Compensation Committee gives particular weight to compensation paid to NEOs at the closest comparable companies, and is particularly cautious in recommending any reductions to base pay, recognizing the difficulty in finding English speaking senior management with experience in operating mines in China or a CEO willing to spend the majority of their time in China.
+There is not a close correlation between the Company's share price performance and the amount of base salaries, or consulting fees, (collectively "base pay") paid to NEOs.
+While base pay generally increased during times when share prices.
+In considering base pay for the CEO, the Compensation Committee gives particular weight to compensation paid to NEOs at the closest comparable companies, and is particularly cautious in recommending any reductions to base pay, recognizing the difficulty in finding English speaking senior management with experience in operating mines in China, or willing to spend the majority of their time in China.